Calling your doctor

 Health Help Now gives instant advice about symptoms any time, day or night.
 It also has the opening hours of all Kent and Medway pharmacies, complete with directions on how to get to your nearest pharmacy which is open.

-NHS Ashford Clinical Commissioning Group buys and plans the healthcare for the people of Ashford.
+NHS Ashford Clinical Commissioning Group buys and plans the healthcare for the people of Ashford and the surrounding area.